dfinity/portal/docs/developer-docs/setup/pocket-ic.md

 - Lightweight: Only provides the necessary components, and strips away the consensus and networking layers.

-- Concurrent and independent IC instances: Enabled by default, making sharing possible.
+- Concurrent and independent IC instances: Enabling tests to run in parallel

 - Multi-language support: Currently supports Rust and Python, but supports integration with any language that is written against the PocketIC REST-API.